Akira1707/LibraryWeb/README.md

 - A "book details" page for each book, providing more in-depth information.
 - Navigation menu with links to Home, Book Lists, Borrow History, and News.
 - News slider with popular news and updates related to books and events.
-- Ability to borrow and return books (Offline).
+- Ability to borrow and return books.

 ## Installation